privacybydesign/pbdf-website/pages/en/irma-explanation.md

 IBM has made its only implementation of Idemix publicly available, free of charge.
-The Privacy by Design foundation has developed its own, different, independent, open source [IRMA implementation](https://credentials.github.io/).
-The rights on this IRMA implementation are jointly in the hands of the foundation and Radboud University --- where the initial parts of the implementation were developed.
+The Privacy by Design foundation has developed its own, different, independent, open source [Yivi implementation](https://credentials.github.io/).
+The rights on this Yivi implementation are jointly in the hands of the foundation and Radboud University --- where the initial parts of the implementation were developed.

-As mentioned, individual IRMA attributes are combined in a credential.
+As mentioned, individual Yivi attributes are combined in a credential.
 For instance, you can have a credential containing the following
 attributes: